On the Way Home (OTWH)

 There are implementation guides or manuals for On the Way Home (OTWH) as listed below:

-During a two-week preservice workshop, Family Consultants are provided with an overall OTWH program manual and a separate manual for the Boys Town Common Sense Parenting (CSP) program.
-The On the Way Home Program Manual consists of 7 chapters (Model Overview, Roles and Expectations, Initial Intake Meeting, Modified Check & Connect, Homework Support, Common Sense Parenting, and Discharge Planning) and five appendices with supplemental documents, checklists, intervention menus, toolkits, and forms.
+During a one-week workshop, OTWH Consultants are provided with an OTWH program manual.
+The On the Way Home Program Manual consists of 7 chapters (Introduction to On the Way Home, Initiating Agency and Family Partnerships, Family Support, School Support, Homework Support, Data Collection and Review, Completing the Program and appendices which include supplemental documents, checklists, intervention menus, and forms).

-As part of the training for the Common Sense Parenting component, Family Consultants receive a Trainer Guide, a Parenting Workbook, a Parent book, and a flash drive of all the material.
+As part of the training for the Common Sense Parenting component, OTWH Consultants receive an OTWH Parenting Skills Instructional Guide, an OTWH Parenting Skills Participant Workbook, a Common Sense Parenting text book, and a flash drive with support materials.
 These materials provide all of the implementation information required for the parent training component.
-Finally, the Family Consultant is also required to complete online courses related to OTWH.
-For more information, contact Patrick Tyler, PhD, LIMHP, LPC, by email (Patrick.firstname.lastname@example.org), or phone (531-355-1222).
+For more information, contact the training contact above.

 Research on How to Implement the Program